Skip to content

 What If You Forget a Variable?

-If you forget to give one of the variables, substitute() will raise an error.
-To avoid that, use safe_substitute() — it will leave the missing variable as-is.
+In case you forget to supply one of the variables, substitute() will throw an error.
+To prevent that, use safe_substitute() — it will keep the missing variable intact.

 t = Template("Hello, $name!
 Your score is $score")